Should you pay for Spotify playlist placements?

 See, at the time radio was the biggest promotion channel in the music space.

-The more radio exposure the artist had -would lead to consumers purchasing their records and CDs most.
+The more radio exposure the artist had -would lead to consumers would purchase their records and CDs.

 It was a money machine!